2sic/2sxc-docs/2sxc Docs Generator/js-code/angular/dnn-sxc-angular/index.md

 1. [Http Interceptor](xref:JsCode.Angular.DnnSxcAngular.HttpInterceptor) which ensures that all calls to DNN have the necessary security headers
 1. Data API to quickly get data from WebAPIs
-1. CMS directives to create toolbars in the Angular App for editing content
+1. CMS directives to create [toolbars](xref:JsCode.Angular.DnnSxcAngular.Toolbars) in the Angular App for editing content

-## Next Steps

-1. Discover how Data is accessed from the Headless API
-1. Discover how to use Queries
-1. Discover how to use WebAPIs
-1. Discover how to include CMS features like content-editing
+1. [Context information](xref:JsCode.Angular.DnnSxcAngular.Context) about the page/module and current sxc-objects